Soft Sequence Policy Optimization: Introduction

+First, many methods apply hard clipping to large importance weights, limiting their influence on the gradient \citep{schulman2017ppo, shao2024grpo, minimax2025cispo}.
+While effective at reducing variance, hard clipping introduces a difficult tradeoff: aggressive clipping improves stability but reduces sample efficiency and limits exploration \citep{chen2022sufficiencyoffpolicynesssoftclipping, dwyer2025itsyouitsclipping}, whereas loose clipping preserves learning signal at the cost of noisy and brittle updates.

-Second, in accordance with insights from RLOO and motivated by the prevalence of sequence-level rewards in LLM alignment (e.g., RLHF and RLVR), recent work proposes enforcing sequence-level coherence of importance weights rather than treating token-level contributions independently.
+Second, in accordance with insights from RLOO and motivated by the prevalence of sequence-level rewards in LLM alignment (e.g., RLHF and RLVR), recent work proposes enforcing the sequence-level coherence of importance weights rather than treating token-level contributions independently.
 This perspective motivates objectives such as Group Sequence Policy Optimization (GSPO) \citep{zheng2025gspo} and Geometric-Mean Policy Optimization (GMPO) \citep{zhao2025gmpo}, which replace arithmetic aggregation of token-level ratios with multiplicative or geometric formulations that better respect the structure of sequence probabilities.
 A key innovation of GMPO is the combination of sequence-level weighting with token-level probability ratio clipping.

 However, existing solutions remain incomplete.
 Sequence-coherent objectives, such as GSPO, improve stability but do not fully address the interaction between off-policy learning and entropy-regularized objectives commonly used in modern RL for LLMs.
-In parallel, soft policy optimization methods — such as Soft Adaptive Policy Optimization (SAPO) \citep{gao2025sapo} — highlight the importance of entropy-aware objectives that smoothly interpolate between exploitation and exploration, but they are not explicitly designed for sequence-level optimization.
+In parallel, soft policy optimization methods such as Soft Adaptive Policy Optimization (SAPO) \citep{gao2025sapo} highlight the importance of entropy-aware objectives that smoothly interpolate between exploitation and exploration.
+However, they are not explicitly designed for sequence-level optimization.

-In this paper, we propose \emph{Soft Sequence Policy Optimization (SSPO)}, a new off-policy reinforcement learning objective that unifies and extends insights from sequence-level and soft policy optimization.
-SSPO introduces a soft, sequence-level weighting mechanism with token-level weight attenuation that controls importance sampling variance without resorting to hard clipping, while preserving coherent credit assignment to entire responses.
-By operating at the sequence level and incorporating entropy-aware regularization, SSPO achieves a more favorable bias–variance tradeoff than prior approaches in off-policy group-based RL.
+In this paper, we propose \emph{Soft Sequence Policy Optimization (SSPO)}, a new off-policy reinforcement learning objective that unifies and extends insights from reward coherent sequence weights and soft policy optimization.
+SSPO introduces a soft sequence-level weighting mechanism with token-level weight attenuation that controls importance sampling variance without resorting to hard clipping while preserving coherent credit assignment to entire responses.
+By operating at the sequence level and incorporating entropy-aware regularization, SSPO achieves a more favorable exploration-exploitation tradeoff than prior approaches in off-policy group-based RL.